Looking for simple ways to organize with vintage decor? Here are 10 simple ways to reuse and repurpose and organize with vintage finds.

 Simply clip them on the baskets with clothes pins to organize all your stuff.

-But I wanted to share this notebook that my brother made for me for Christmas last year that I didn’t share before.
+I also wanted to share this notebook that my brother made for me for Christmas last year.

 I found it when I was organizing everything.